techycereal/techycereal/README.md

 # Alexander Milliken - Jr. Developer

-Hello there! 👋 I'm Alexander, a results-driven junior developer with a knack for full-stack web development and a love for solving complex problems.
-With hands-on experience in React, Node.js, and Python, I thrive in dynamic development teams and am always on the lookout for new knowledge and challenges.
+Hello there! 👋 I'm Alexander, a results-driven junior developer with a focus on full-stack development, cloud technologies, and AI.
+Skilled in React, Node.js, Python, and leveraging platforms like Azure, I thrive in dynamic teams and love tackling new challenges in tech.

 ## 🚀 About Me